mercuriousreign/GPLyrRigToolLITE/README.md

 * Create layers based on all the bones from your armature
 * Create multiple layer by text
 * Delete multiple layer by text

+Note : This is an LITE version of the full addon, which can be found here : https://mercuryraven.gumroad.com/l/MIZrC